Grammy Awards: Leading winners

-With 32 Grammy Awards, Beyoncé is the artist with the most Grammy wins.
+With 35 Grammy Awards, Beyoncé is the artist with the most Grammy wins.
 U2, with 22 Grammy Awards, holds the record for most awards won by a group.

 Criticism

 Commercialism

-When Pearl Jam won a Grammy for the Best Hard Rock Performance in 1996, the band's lead singer Eddie Vedder commented on stage: "I don't know what this means.
+When Pearl Jam won a Grammy for the Best Hard Rock Performance in 1996, the band's lead singer Eddie Vedder commented on stage, "I don't know what this means.
 I don't think it means anything."
-In 2008, Glen Hansard, leader of the Irish rock group The Frames, stated that the Grammys represent something outside of the real world of music "that's fully industry based".
-He said he was not that interested in attending that year's ceremony, even though he had been nominated for two awards.
-Maynard James Keenan, lead singer of progressive rock band Tool, did not attend the Grammy Awards ceremony to receive one of their awards, explaining that:
+In 2008, Glen Hansard, leader of the Irish rock group the Frames, stated that the Grammys represent something outside of the real world of music "that's fully industry based".
+He said he was not particularly interested in attending that year's ceremony, even though he had been nominated for two awards.
+Maynard James Keenan, lead singer of progressive rock band Tool, did not attend the Grammy Awards ceremony to receive one of the band's awards, explaining that:

 The Grammys have also been criticized for generally awarding or nominating more commercially successful albums rather than critically successful ones.
-In 1991, Sinead O'Connor became the first musician to refuse a Grammy, boycotting the ceremony after being nominated for Record of the Year, Best Female Pop Vocal Performance, and Grammy Award for Best Alternative Music Performance.
+In 1991, Sinéad O'Connor became the first musician to refuse a Grammy, boycotting the ceremony after being nominated for Record of the Year, Best Female Pop Vocal Performance, and Grammy Award for Best Alternative Music Performance.
 O'Connor would go on to win the latter award.
 She said her reasoning came from the Grammys' extreme commercialism.
+In 2024, Rhiannon Giddens described the financial strain of attending the ceremony for middle and working class musicians.
+She criticized the Recording Academy for introducing a policy of charging nominees $1200 for a plus one, saying the policy "makes it ever more obvious who is valued, and more specifically what (that would be lots of money, for the folks in the back)."
+A Billboard article clarified that the new policy was a tiered system, ranging from $375 to $2000 for a ticket to attend the pre-telecast ceremony.